 The encryption module uses RSA keys.
 The public key is uploaded to the vantage6-server.
 Tasks and other users can use this public key (this is automatically handled by the python-client and R-client) to send messages to the other parties.

-The RSA key is used to create a shared secret which is used for encrypting and decrypting of the payload
+The RSA key is used to create a shared secret which is used for encryption and decryption of the payload

 When the node starts, it checks that the public key stored at the server is derived from the local private key.
 If this is not the case, the node will replace the public key at the server.